tkn963/azerothcore/README.md

 # AzerothCore
 This is the content I use with my World of Warcraft: Wrath of the Lich King server.
 The core I use is [AzerothCore](https://github.com/azerothcore/azerothcore-wotlk).

-The server is not public, only I play on it and I multibox so things like having group-looted quest items is a must.
-I use the Bash script to manage the server on a few Proxmox Containers running Ubuntu 20.10.
-The Authserver and Worldserver are run separately so the script can do this too.
+The server is not public, only I play on it and I multibox so things like having group-looted quest items for me is a must.
+I use the Bash script to manage the server on a few Proxmox Containers running Debian 10.
+The Authserver and Worldserver are run separately so the script can handle that too.
 I also have a few containers specifically for MySQL-databases, so the script won't handle the MySQL-server.

 The script currently supports Debian 10, Ubuntu 20.04 and Ubuntu 20.10.